mohammedsafwat/LifeImporter/Readme.md

 # Installing needed tools to run the application
 ### CocoaPods
-If you don't have CocoaPods installed already, (check this link) [https://guides.cocoapods.org/using/getting-started.html] After you install CocoaPods, go to your terminal, cd to the project's directory and run `pod install`.
+If you don't have CocoaPods installed already, (check this link) [https://guides.cocoapods.org/using/getting-started.html].
+After you install CocoaPods, go to your terminal then cd to the project's directory and run `pod install`.
 Then, open the .xcworkspace file.